ESL/Bilingual staff at Oakland Schools provides consultation, professional development and technical assistance in Title III:ESL/Bilingual Education.

 Previously, Christine was an ELD Specialist for eight years in a building with 50% of the students being EL.
 Prior to that position Christin taught 4th grade, gifted and talented, and middle school in Troy and Burbank, California.
 She became interested in teaching ELs and received her Cross-Cultural, Language, and Academic Development Certificate from Cal State.
 Through Oakland University she earned her Master's Degree in Curriculum, Instruction and Leadership, and her Education Specialists degree in Leadership/Administration.

-Rachael Wenskay, K-5 Title 1 Reading Specialist at Hiller Elementary
+Rachael Wenskay, K-5 ESL Teacher at Hiller Elementary